Are you wondering is Seattle worth visiting? I can help you out.

 If you prefer to travel to Seattle during some rain and budget friendlier, October to April is your better option.

-However, if walking is not the best option, you can use the local transit system.
+In Seattle, you can use the local transit system.
 For example, you can use the King County Metro Bus in Seattle, Bellevue and Vashon Island.

 The Light Rail System is the easiest way to get to and from the Seattle Tacoma International Airport.
 As well as several stops in neighbourhoods going from North to South Seattle.